 Popular in the Historic District SOUTH Zone

-NOTE: The best way to maintain the beautiful residential feel of this zone is by staying in a charming B&B or small inn.
+NOTE: The best way to help maintain the beautiful residential feel of this zone is by staying in a charming B&B or small inn.
 I do NOT recommend Airbnb or VRBO, unless the property is truly owner-occupied.

 2. Savannah Victorian District

 The Victorian District begins about halfway through Forsyth Park.
-It’s a beautiful area, although some still consider it transitional.
+It’s a beautiful area, although some still consider it slightly transitional.

 The Victorian District’s boundaries are as follows: